enegelai/landing-v1/blog/enegelai-time-to-revenue-measured-in-minutues.md

 Enegel.ai is committed to maintaining this momentum, continuously seeking ways to refine our processes to benefit our customers.

-We offer a complimentary “
+We offer a complimentary trial.
-<ButtonCTA title="Try it Now!" url="https://www.enegel.ai/company/tryit"></ButtonCTA>
-”.
 No AI knowledge is required.
 Just submit some of your conversations to see the results.

+<ButtonCTA title="Try it Now!" url="https://www.enegel.ai/company/tryit"></ButtonCTA>

 **Slava Zhakov**